 Last evening at dusk we settled in to watch the Wednesday night fireworks show that Fort Henry launches.
-We figured it was the 4th and all so we’d get a taste of home.
+We figured it was the 4th of July and all so we’d get a taste of home.
 Two minutes.
 Maybe.
 Not even time to get the camera out, but at least it was something.

 The passage to Belleville is pretty sheltered, however, so we headed out for a long cruising day.
 Chris Knight was asking the Lord to send him a boat until Dana wanted Jimmy Buffett instead.
 Somethin’ ‘bout a boat.
 Somethin’ ‘bout a dog.
 Obviously we listen to lots of boat songs.
 But we digress.

 Pretty much everything is, was, and has been green, except for the Brother Islands just west of Kingston.
 We passed down-wind and deduced that the apocalypse won’t be triggered by zombies but by bird poop and bird smell killing all vegetation.

 Just past the turn-off to Picton, we entered a narrow stretch where ferries criss-crossed in front of us.
 With everybody traveling at about 7 knots, it was kind of like Frogger but with sloths.
 We stopped for a bit until we could inch by.